mnakao/ORP/README.md

 ### ORP_ASPL=BFS

 This library provides two algorithms for ASPL.
-The default setting calculates the APSL using a matrix product method.
+The default setting calculates the APSL with the matrix method.
 Apart from that, it also provides a method using breadth-first search (BFS).
-In most cases, the matrix product method is faster, but the BFS method consumes less memory.
+While the matrix method is faster, the BFS method consumes less memory.
-In default setting, the matrix product method is used.
+In default setting, the matrix method is used.
 In case of ORP_ASPL=BFS, BFS is used.

 ### ORP_PROFILE=1